 When you’re pregnant, there’s nothing more important – and more elusive – than sleep.
 If you think it’s hard to sleep at home, imagine how tough it will be in an unfamiliar bed with extra aches and pains from a full day of exploring.
 To help get the rest that you need, don’t forget to bring your pregnancy pillow, your wedge, your tea… whatever it is that helps you sleep better at home!

-When we backpacked through Europe for 3 weeks beginning at 34 weeks pregnant, I knew I could not live without my Snoogle.
+When we backpacked through Europe for three weeks beginning at 34 weeks pregnant, I knew I could not live without my Snoogle.
 I literally shoved all of my clothes and toiletries into my hand tote bag for the whole trip, because my entire backpack was dedicated to that body pillow.
 And I did not regret it once because sleep is that important!

 While that might’ve been a bit extreme, the point is that it’s often harder to sleep when you’re traveling than it is at home.
 Figure out anything that helps you catch some zzz’s before you leave, and bring it with you, at all costs!